MerginMaps/docs/src/manage/create-project/index.md

    - **Use current QGIS project as is**.
 This is for cases when you already have a stand-alone folder with your project packaged.

-4. Name the project and select a path where your project folder and associated files will be generated.
+4. Change the workspace (if needed), name the project and select a path where your project folder and associated files will be generated.
    ![New Mergin Maps project name and folder](./mergin_plugin_project_wizard_4.jpg "New Mergin Maps project name and folder")

    :::danger WARNING